 Section 6.
 Event/Education Coordinator

-Theshall be in charge of outreach and educational focused programs within the community and schools.
+The Event/Education Coordinator shall be in charge of outreach and educational focused programs within the community and schools.
 The Coordinator shall also be in charge of coordinating events within the Society such as field outings, family outings, and picnics.
 They have weekly updates available to the Vice President.
-Madison and Milwaukee will both have an Event/Education Coordinator.
+Madison, Fox Valley, and Milwaukee will all have an Event/Education Coordinator.

 Section 7.
 Members-at-Large